JJDubrico/JanelleDubrico-Dubrico-Janelle-J.--PA_2/README.md

   # 2.)
 DIVISIBLE BY 3 PROBLEM:

-**We form a 10x10 array containing the squares of the numbers 1 through 100 in row-major order.
-Then we filter this array to keep only the elements divisible by 3 and save that result to div_by_3.npy.**
+**The problem askes to form a 10x10 array containing the squares of the numbers 1 through 100 in row-major order.
+Then, we filter this array to keep only the elements divisible by 3 and save that result to div_by_3.npy.**

     import numpy as np # Imports the NumPy Library